Defending against Jailbreak through Early Exit Generation of Large Language Models: Background and Related Work

-\textbf{Harmful Prompts and Jailbreak Prompts.} Harmful prompts are straightforward requests for harmful or illegal behavior.
+where $\exists i, j \text{ such that } x_{i:j} = h$ and $x_{s+1:}$ starting with "Sure, here is ..." instead of a disclaimer or rejection response. \textbf{Harmful Prompts and Jailbreak Prompts.} Harmful prompts are straightforward requests for harmful or illegal behavior.
 In contrast, jailbreak prompts are complex which may include repressive denial and virtual context, or adversarial suffixes.
-Well-aligned LLMs can reject naive harmful prompts but may still accept jailbreak prompts.

-\textbf{Benign Prompts.} These are user prompts that adhere to ethical guidelines, requesting assistance from LLMs without violating any norms.
+Well-aligned LLMs can reject naive harmful prompts but may still accept jailbreak prompts. \textbf{Benign Prompts.} These are user prompts that adhere to ethical guidelines, requesting assistance from LLMs without violating any norms.